Kulak/django-comments/README.md

+**The original author warns that this project is no longer actively maintained or supported.**

 ## Overview

 Simple comments that can be attached to any content type.
 The comments start in NEW state and require manual approval for comments to get displayed on the site.